openforcefield/openff-forcefields/README.md

 Special thanks go to John D. Chodera (MSKCC) for his initial implementation of `openforcefield` toolkits and the SMIRNOFF format.

-Andrea Rizzi (MSKCC) and Jeff Wagner (OFF/UC Irvine) contributed to the Python and Conda infrastructure of this package.
+Andrea Rizzi (MSKCC), Matt Thompson (OFF/CU Boulder), and Jeff Wagner (OFF/UC Irvine) contributed to the Python and Conda infrastructure of this package.

 #### Acknowledgements